-- that the opportunity will strengthen their clinical knowledge, skills and behaviours - 2. that the opportunity will develop enhanced skills in cultural competency and communication - that the preceptoring opportunity is only available during the academic term and not during non-academic time (i.e., summer) - 4. that they are in good academic standing through the Office of Academic Affairs and, if approved, students will be allowed to miss up to one week of academic class time.
+- 1. that the opportunity will strengthen their clinical knowledge, skills and behaviours - 2. that the opportunity will develop enhanced skills in cultural competency and communication - 3. that the preceptoring opportunity is only available during the academic term and not during non-academic time (i.e., summer) - 4. that they are in good academic standing

+Please note that global health preceptorships are approved through the Office of Academic Affairs and, if approved. students will be allowed to miss up to one week of academic class time.
 This time does not include exam periods or the week preceding exam periods (midterms or finals).
 Any academic/course-based learning objectives missed due to preceptorship will be the students' responsibility to meet.